Animation vs Live Action [Pros, Cons, Use Cases & Tools]

 But the real question isn’t which is better - it is which is better for your story.

-In this article, we’ll break down the pros, cons, tools, and use cases of each format so you can choose your medium wisely.
+In this article, we’ll break down everything you need to know about the two formats so you can choose your medium wisely.

 Let’s get started with the pros and cons!